hhphu/hhphu-cloud/AWS/aws-certified-security/Infrastructure Security/aws-edge-services.md

        - **Port Configuration:**
          - Backend instances can listen on port 80 (insecure) or port 443 (secure).

-#### 5. **Lab Overview**
-   - **Lab Activities:**
-     - Create an EC2 instance using a WordPress AMI.
-     - Create an Application Load Balancer.
-     - Test the load balancer.
-     - Use Route 53 to add an alias record for the load balancer.
-     - Add an HTTPS listener for the load balancer.
-   - **Objective:** Implement the security measures discussed, including SSL/TLS and HTTPS configuration.

-This study note summarizes the key points from the lesson on securing connections with AWS Elastic Load Balancer and the steps needed to implement SSL for secure communication.
 ## AWS CloudFront
-- HTTPS with CloudFront:
+#### 1. **Introduction**
+   - **Objective:** Understand how to enhance security with AWS CloudFront.
+   - **Key Topics:**
-  - You can configure HTTPS with CloudFront to ensure secure communication between users and CloudFront.
+     - Using HTTPS with CloudFront.
+     - Restricting access to files in Amazon S3 buckets through CloudFront.

+#### 2. **Using HTTPS with CloudFront**
+   - **Configuring HTTPS:**
+     - **Purpose:** Ensure that users access objects via CloudFront securely using HTTPS.
+     - **SSL/TLS Negotiation:**
-  - When a user submits an HTTPS request to CloudFront, an SSL/TLS negotiation occurs between the user and CloudFront.
+       - When a user submits an HTTPS request, SSL/TLS negotiation occurs between the user and CloudFront.
-  - If the requested object is in the cache, CloudFront encrypts the response and sends it back to the user.
+       - If the requested object is cached in CloudFront, it is encrypted and returned to the user.
-  - If the object is not in the cache, CloudFront performs an SSL/TLS negotiation with the origin (e.g., an S3 bucket), retrieves the encrypted object, decrypts it, re-encrypts it, and then sends it back to the user.
+       - If the object is not cached, CloudFront negotiates SSL/TLS with the origin server, retrieves the encrypted object, decrypts it, re-encrypts it, and then sends it back to the user.

-- Restricting Access to Files in Amazon S3 Buckets:
+#### 3. **Restricting Access to Amazon S3 Buckets**
+   - **Default Behavior:**
-  - By default, users need public access to an S3 bucket to access objects via CloudFront.
+     - By default, S3 buckets need to be publicly accessible for users to fetch objects via CloudFront, which can expose the bucket to direct access.
-  - To add an extra layer of security, you can allow CloudFront to create an origin access identity.
+   - **Origin Access Identity (OAI):**
+     - **Solution:** Use CloudFront's Origin Access Identity to restrict direct access to S3 buckets.
+     - **Implementation:**
-  - The origin access identity is a special identity that CloudFront creates and gives access to read files from the underlying S3 bucket.
+       - CloudFront creates a special identity (OAI) that is granted read access to the S3 bucket.
-  - This ensures that users can only access the objects through CloudFront and not directly from the S3 bucket.
+       - This ensures that objects in the S3 bucket are only accessible through CloudFront and not directly via the S3 URL.

 ## AWS Web Application Firewall
-- AWS Web Application Firewall Service:
+### Key Points:
+1. **Introduction to AWS WAF**:
-  - Monitors and controls HTTP and HTTPS requests to AWS resources.
+   - AWS WAF is used to monitor and control HTTP and HTTPS requests to AWS resources like API Gateway, CloudFront, and Application Load Balancer.
-  - Protects web infrastructure against attacks like cross-site scripting and SQL code injection.
-  - Can block requests from specific locations or countries.
+   - It helps protect against attacks such as cross-site scripting, SQL injection, and requests from specific locations.

-  - Uses web access control lists, rules, and conditions to define protection criteria.
-- Creating a Web Access Control List:
+2. **Setting Up WAF**:
+   - **Web Access Control List (Web ACL)**: A Web ACL is created to define protection rules.
-  - Define conditions based on different types of attacks (e.g., cross-site scripting, IP addresses).
+   - **Rules**: Within the Web ACL, rules are defined, and conditions are set based on attack types or IP addresses.
-  - Create rules that specify which conditions to apply.
-  - Associate the web access control list with AWS resources like an application load balancer.
-- Benefits of the Web Application Firewall Service:
-  - Protects web infrastructure against various types of attacks.
-  - Provides flexibility in defining rules and conditions.
-  - Offers marketplace options for easier rule creation.
-  - Allows for easy removal and cleanup of resources.
+   - **Conditions**: Conditions like IP address filtering, cross-site scripting protection, or SQL injection protection are defined first.

 ## AWS Shield
-- AWS Shield is a service provided by Amazon Web Services (AWS) that helps protect against distributed denial of service (DDoS) attacks.
+#### Key Concepts:
+1. **DDoS Attacks**:
-- DDoS attacks involve flooding a web application with a large amount of network traffic, making it inaccessible to users.
+   - A DDoS attack involves flooding a web application with excessive network traffic, rendering the application inaccessible.
+This can disrupt normal user access and cause significant downtime.

-- AWS Shield offers two pricing tiers: AWS Shield Standard and AWS Shield Advanced.
+2. **AWS Shield Tiers**:
+   - **AWS Shield Standard**:
+     - Automatically included at no extra cost.
-  - **AWS Shield Standard** is automatically available for all AWS accounts at no additional charge.
-It protects against network and transport layer DDoS attacks.
+     - Protects against network and transport layer DDoS attacks.
+   - **AWS Shield Advanced**:
+     - A premium service costing around $3,000 per month.
+     - Provides enhanced protection, including application-level monitoring, real-time metrics, and 24/7 support from the DDoS Response Team.
-  - **AWS Shield Advanced** provides a higher level of protection for applications using services like Amazon EC2, Elastic Load Balancer, Amazon CloudFront, and Amazon Route 53.
+     - Suitable for high-profile applications utilizing Amazon EC2, Elastic Load Balancer, Amazon CloudFront, or Amazon Route 53.

-    - With AWS Shield Advanced, you can also access a 24/7 DDoS response team for assistance during an actual DDoS attack.
-    - AWS Shield Advanced offers advanced real-time metrics and reports to provide insights on DDoS attacks.
+#### Practical Application:
-- To find AWS Shield in the AWS console, you can search for "WAF and Shield" (Web Application Firewall and Shield).
+- AWS Shield can be accessed through the AWS Management Console under the "WAF and Shield" section.
+- The service offers comprehensive protection features, with AWS Shield Advanced providing additional support and insights during large-scale DDoS attacks.

+## EC2 Instance Detection and Prevention
+#### Key Concepts:
+1. **Intrusion Detection and Prevention**:
-## EC2 Instance Detection and Prevention chin chu- Intrusion detection and prevention systems are used to monitor networks and systems for malicious activity.
+   - **Purpose**: IDPS are used to monitor networks and systems for malicious activities.
-- These systems add an extra layer of security to infrastructure.
-- They can detect and prevent malicious activity, alert administrators of possible incidents, and block attacks or intrusions.
+   - **Functionality**: These systems detect, prevent, and alert administrators of potential incidents, blocking or dropping malicious traffic when necessary.

+2. **Implementation on AWS**:
-- Third-party tools from the AWS marketplace are needed to implement intrusion detection and prevention systems.
+   - **Third-Party Tools**: IDPS tools are available through the AWS Marketplace.
+You can subscribe to these tools and integrate them into your AWS environment.
-- The AWS marketplace offers various vendors and products for this purpose.
-- Users can subscribe to a product, integrate it with their AWS account, and deploy an IAM role for threat detection.
+   - **Integration**: Upon subscribing to a service like Alert Logic, the tool integrates with your AWS account by deploying an IAM role that monitors and performs threat detection across your AWS resources.

-- These systems also provide recommendations for improving security in the AWS account.
+3. **Vendor Selection and Configuration**:
+   - **AWS Marketplace**: Various vendors offer IDPS tools with different pricing and features.
+   - **Setup**: After subscribing, you'll likely need to create an account with the vendor and configure the service to monitor your AWS environment.
+The system can provide security recommendations and monitor specific regions, VPCs, and subnets in your account.

+This chapter provided an overview of how to implement and utilize Intrusion Detection and Prevention Systems within your AWS infrastructure, emphasizing the importance of these tools in maintaining a secure environment.

 ## AWS Lambda Security
-In this chapter on the security of the AWS Lambda service, we learn about various security aspects and features that can be used to ensure the safety of your Lambda functions.
-Here are the key points covered:
+Here’s a summarized version of the chapter on AWS Lambda security:

+---

+### AWS Lambda Security Overview
+#### Key Concepts:
+1. **Permissions and Access Control**:
-1. Set the right permissions: It is important to ensure that the appropriate permissions are set for users to access the AWS Lambda service.
+   - **IAM Permissions**: Ensure that the correct IAM permissions are set for users who need access to the AWS Lambda service.
-2. Enable CloudTrail: By enabling CloudTrail, you can monitor API activity and user activity, providing you with visibility and control over your Lambda functions.
-3. Use IAM roles: IAM roles can be used to control access to other AWS services.
-If your Lambda function needs to access objects in an S3 bucket, you can create an IAM role and attach it to the Lambda function to grant the necessary permissions.
+   - **IAM Roles**: Use IAM roles to control access from AWS Lambda to other AWS services.
+For example, if your Lambda function needs access to an S3 bucket, create and attach an IAM role with the necessary permissions to the Lambda function.

+2. **Monitoring and Logging**:
+   - **CloudTrail**: Enable AWS CloudTrail to monitor API activity and user actions within your AWS environment, including activities related to Lambda.

+3. **Security Measures for Lambda**:
-4. Secure connections: By default, all Lambda API endpoints only support secure connections, ensuring that data is transmitted securely.
+   - **Secure Connections**: By default, all Lambda API endpoints support secure connections only.
-5. Use environment variables: Environment variables can be used to store secrets securely that need to be used within AWS Lambda.
-For example, you can store a database password as an environment variable and reference it in your Lambda function.
+   - **Environment Variables**: Store secrets, such as database passwords, securely in environment variables.
+Use AWS Key Management Service (KMS) to encrypt these environment variables to ensure their security.

+4. **Practical Implementation**:
+   - **Adding Execution Roles**: Within the AWS Lambda console, you can add an execution role to a Lambda function to grant it permissions to interact with other AWS services.
-6. Encrypt environment variables with AWS KMS: To further enhance security, you can allow AWS Key Management Service (KMS) to encrypt the environment variables, ensuring that sensitive information is protected.
+   - **Encrypting Environment Variables**: When adding environment variables (e.g., `dbpassword`), utilize AWS KMS to encrypt them, ensuring that sensitive data is protected.

-Remember to review the AWS Lambda service and explore the options available to set permissions, manage IAM roles, and configure environment variables securely.